 In the following examples, we will assume that local buckling and lateral-torsional buckling are not controlling limit states, i.e, the beam section is compact and laterally supported along the length.

-Example 5.2 Design a simply supported beam subjected to uniformly distributed dead load of 450 lbs/ft. and a uniformly distributed live load of 550 lbs/ft.
+Example 5.2 Design a simply supported beam subjected to uniformly distributed dead load of 450 lbs./ft. and a uniformly distributed live load of 550 lbs./ft.
 The dead load does not include the self-weight of the beam.
 The length of the beam is 30 ft.

 Step I. Calculate the factored design loads (without self-weight).